thiagosindra/higher-resolution-hypothesis/docs/sections/stimming-reactive-loops.md

     <p>Stimming is:</p>
     <ul>
       <li>The brain's natural response to activation overflow</li>
-      <li>A regulatory mechanism that helps organize neural activity</li>
+      <li>A reactive motor cascade—involuntary output when distributed activation exceeds containment</li>
-      <li>A pressure release that prevents system overload</li>
+      <li>An outlet for activation that has nowhere else to go</li>
-      <li>An intrinsic feature of how distributed architecture manages high information load</li>
+      <li>An intrinsic feature of how distributed architecture responds to high information load</li>
     </ul>

     <p>Understanding this reframes how we think about stimming.
-Instead of trying to suppress it (which increases distress and cognitive load), effective support means:</p>
+Instead of trying to suppress it (which increases distress and cognitive load by recruiting additional control networks and energy), effective support means:</p>
     <ul>
       <li>Allowing stimming to happen without social penalty</li>
       <li>Providing environments where stimming is accepted</li>
       <li>Recognizing increased stimming as a sign of high cognitive load (not misbehavior)</li>
-      <li>Offering alternative stabilization strategies alongside stimming, not instead of it (like rhythmic sensory input, movement breaks, reduced concurrent demands)</li>
+      <li>Reducing the sources of overload (sensory input, concurrent demands, unpredictability) that trigger cascades in the first place</li>
     </ul>

-    <p>When autistic people feel safe to stim freely, they often function better in every other domain—because the brain has access to its natural regulatory mechanisms instead of spending resources suppressing them.</p>
+    <p>When autistic people feel safe to stim freely, they often function better in every other domain—not because stimming provides regulation, but because they're not burning additional resources suppressing natural reactive outputs while simultaneously managing the overload that triggered them.</p>
   </div>
 </div>